 The tires were in good shape.
 The van was overall pretty ‘kush’ with the golden brown carpeted interior.
 The two ‘captain’ seats in the front had padded armrests that could fold back out of the way, and the passenger ‘captain’ seat could swivel around to face the back of the van.
-They both had ‘kangaroo’ pouches on the back for easy storage of maps and other small things.
+They both had ‘kangaroo’ pouches on the back to easily store maps and other small things.

-There was a pretty nice sound system, which as we all know, is an essential necessity of any rocking van!
+There was a pretty nice sound system, which, as we all know, is an essential necessity of any rocking van!
 It didn’t have the table that would have fit into the cup hole in the middle of the floor, but that would have only been in our way.
-The back seat was folded back into a bed that our new quilt fit perfectly!
-All in all our new mothership was a winner!
+The back seat was folded into a bed so our new quilt fit perfectly!
+All in all, our new mothership was a winner!

 We have a deep connection with this particular song and have correlated strange events and occurrences in our life that happen after hearing this song.
-It seems to us to be something akin to a cosmic roll of the dice.
-“It could be Heaven or it could be Hell,” as the song says.
-The last time we had heard it we had gotten deathly sick in Zipolite.
+It seems to be akin to a cosmic roll of the dice.
+“It could be Heaven, or it could be Hell,” as the song says.
+The last time we heard it, we got sick in Zipolite.

 With their bright high-pressure sodium lighting casting deep shadows, borders at night are even less inviting than in the daylight.
-When we arrived it was late.
+When we arrived, it was late.
 We were the only people crossing at this hour.
-The lawyer got out of the van and took our passports and paperwork inside.
+The lawyer left the van and took our passports and paperwork inside.
 We stayed in the van.
-Shortly after, a policeman came out and slowly walked around the van looking it over.
+Shortly after, a policeman came out and slowly walked around the van, looking it over.
 Then through the window, he slowly looked us over.

-“Nice radio,” he said, and went back into the station.
-After a while, the lawyer came out and said, “Yes, in addition, to complete this deal, I believe you need to sweeten the transaction with your radio.”
+“Nice radio,” he said, returning to the station.
+After a while, the lawyer came out and said, “Yes, to complete this deal, I believe you need to sweeten the transaction with your radio.”
 Agh!
-This would be a long journey without a sound system, but what were we to do?
+Without a sound system, this would be a long journey, but what would we do?
 I removed it and handed it to the lawyer.
-Not long after, he returned our passports and said that we were free to go, bidding us farewell.
+He returned our passports shortly after and said we were free to go, bidding us farewell.
 The gate raised, and we left Guatemala and the high-pressure sodium lighting of the border behind.
 “Hello, Mexico!” we exclaimed as we drove into the darkness.